 As with most forms of the species Crataegus laevigata, the branches are protected by short thorns.
 However the main stem tends to be mostly smooth, with only the occasional thorn.

-Fill in the form below and we will notify you when Paul's Scarlet hawthorn is back in stock.
+Fill in the form below and we will notify you when Paul's Scarlet hawthorn are back in stock.

 If you have rabbits in the vicinity be sure to protect the trees, as rabbits like to eat young hawthorn bark.